Let’s wallow some more into the Progressive Metal swamp that got quite some attention lately at RMR.

 Then sprinkle with powerful riffs, and you got yourself the self-titled debut EP brought to you by Red Cain.
 And it is sturdy stuff waiting for ye that risks blasting yer socks off.

-The Canadian band from Calgary just re-emerged with a new lineup after a two year breather.
+The Canadian band from Calgary just re-emerged with a new lineup after a two-year breather.
 Red Cain whomp forward with this really potent and dark Melodic Metal style.
-The band ain’t shying away from experiment neither and hits you with a fairly aggressive and massively complex four track attack of some 24 minutes.
+The band ain’t shying away from experiment either and hit you with a fairly aggressive and massively complex four-track attack of some 24 minutes.

-Wanna find out what groove Red Cain is offering?
-Check this out:
+Wanna find out what groove Red Cain is offering this time?
+Check this out.